Exploring Infectious Disease: Are We Safe?

 This course is expected to run but has not yet been scheduled.

 The main objective of this course is to introduce students to the field of infectious diseases and to give students an understanding of pathogens that cause infections and their impact on worldwide public health.
-This course will be of interest to students who want to study medicine, life science or public health.
+This course will be of interest to students who want to study medicine, life science, or public health.

-news media and excerpts from scientific novels.
+Classes will be highly interactive, with ample opportunities for questioning and discussion.
+Students will read scientific articles, selections from the news media, and excerpts from scientific novels.
 The material covered will prepare students for college-level microbiology course work.

-*Please Note: This course has a Supplemental Fee of $250.00.
+*Please Note: This course has a Supplemental Fee of $150.00.